-The Student Assistance Fund provides financial assistance for full-time higher education students who are having money problems while attending college.
+The Student Assistance Fund provides financial assistance for full-time higher education students who are experiencing financial difficulties while attending college.

 What is covered by the Student Assistance Fund?

-The Student Assistance Fund can help students who are struggling to cover the costs of things that are required in order for them to be able to attend college, pay necessary daily, weekly or monthly expenses, or participate in their course.
+The Student Assistance Fund can help students who are struggling to cover the costs of things that are required in order for them to be able to attend college, pay necessary expenses, or participate in their course.

 This can include:

 - Medical expenses, i.e. doctor or dental visits

 - The cost of essential or urgent travel